wiedwo/ebusd-guide-Ochsner-GMWW-with-Home-Assistant/docs/ebusd.md

 ...
 ```

-7) Scroll upwards until you find a address block with the structure ``XXXXXXXXXXXXXXXXXX / XXXXXXXXXXXXXXXXXXXXXX``
+6) Scroll upwards until you find a address block with the structure ``XXXXXXXXXXXXXXXXXX / XXXXXXXXXXXXXXXXXXXXXX``

 ```txt
 ...
 31150621046580000e / 0ab3428d0258026400f401 = 9
 ...
 ```
-8) The final address are the last 8 characters of the first segment ``6580000e``
+7) The final address are the last 8 characters of the first segment ``6580000e``
-9) Go to your config and change the address of the corresponding row
+8) Go to your config and change the address of the corresponding row

 ```csv
 r1,,temperature.hotwater.normal.set,05-051 Setpoint desired hot water temperature,,,,6580000e,,,param,,,,,,tempt,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,
 w,,temperature.hotwater.normal.set,05-051 Setpoint desired hot water temperature,,,,6580000e,,,tempt,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,
 ```
-10) Connect to your raspberry Pi and copy the config to the ``/home/pi/data/ebusd/ochsner`` folder and **override** the existing one
+9) change the address found in ``/config/ebusd-configuration/ochsner/1524849/15.24849.csv`` file and **override** the existing one
-11) In order to reload the configuration by ebusd, you can simply recreate the container through portainer by clicking the ``Recreate`` button. **It is not enough to stop and restrat the container!**
+10) In order to reload the configuration, you have to stop/start the ebusd AddOn.
 ![image](pictures/portainer_recreate.png)

 ## Script for scanning decoded output

-There is a script for printing out the eBUS-Ids and the corresponding addresses, which enables much faster address detection than searching manually.
+There is a Windows powershell script for printing out the eBUS-Ids and the corresponding addresses, which enables much faster address detection than searching manually.

-Therefor follow the steps until step 4 (download the decoded output file to your local computer) and execute the following [script](https://github.com/Lorilatschki/ebusd-ochsner/blob/main/scan_ebus_ids.ps1):
+Therefor follow the steps above until step 4 (download the decoded output file to your local computer) and execute the following [script](https://github.com/Lorilatschki/ebusd-ochsner/blob/main/scan_ebus_ids.ps1) in a Windows PowerShell environment:

 ```ps1
 .\scan_ebus_ids.ps1 PATH_TO_DECODED_FILE